 But the current Heuer Monaco Calibre 11 Chronograph (part of the Monaco range since 2015) ticks all the boxes to be considered a true re-edition of the 1969 Monaco 1133B, with only the case and pusher design differing from the famous original.

 This is not the first time that TAG Heuer has faithfully reproduced the 1133B, as owners of the 2009 40th Anniversary Monaco will attest.
 But it is the first time that a true McQueen re-edition has been part of the regular production range, and at a very sharp price.

 Apart from the various developments of the Monaco V4 it has been a quiet couple of years for new Monaco models, so it’s pleasing to see that the model is still a key part of TAG Heuer’s plans.

 The simplest way to think about the new Monaco is that it’ s a production version of the limited edition Monaco 40th anniversary model from 2009.
 The 40th Anniversary Monaco is a true modern classic, with only 1000 produced at a premium price of USD10,000 when it was new.
 For that price, you also received a special presentation box and a Steve McQueen book.
 Despite its high price, the watch sold out instantly, and even today it’s a difficult one to find on the second-hand market.

 This was the first Monaco to feature a sapphire crystal, and while the revised Calibre 12 Monaco range from 2010 also adopted the sapphire, they had a new, 39mm case.
 The 40th Anniversary model is the only 38mm Monaco with sapphire.

-So what are the differences between the 2009 Monaco and the 2015 release?
+So what are the differences between the 2009 Monaco and the current 2020 model?